 Living in Italy in 2018 still means to live in a country rich of opportunity.

 In the last years, there have been some slow but meaningful signals of economic resumption.
 This is a positive aspect for who are already living here and for who are thinking about it.
 First thing, let me tell you that Italy is not a country for everybody.

-This is underlined by the fact that there are so many young people that every year leave this territory to move in a foreign country.
+This is underlined by the fact that there are so many young people that every year leave this territory moving to a foreign country.
 The same thesis is strengthened by the foreigners that arrive and that after a few months/year decide to leave.

 Don't think, however, that this is only a characteristic of Italy.
-The same thing also happens to other countries of the world.
+The same thing also happens to other countries in the world.